 Check out the first and third parts of this series–Part 1: Calendar Time and Part 3: Letter of the Week Activities.

-Beyond that, I also wanted to review basic preschool topics with my boys.
+Beyond that, I also wanted to introduce basic preschool topics with my boys.
 We of course talked about colors and numbers and all that basic stuff throughout our normal day, but I wanted something more formal, something I could track and remember and be sure I was teaching them everything they needed.

 Supplies You Need

-- A board.
+- A Board

-- Pushpins.
+- Pushpins

-- Pointing Sticks.
+- Pointing Sticks

 I already described my Pointing Sticks in my previous post about Calendar Time, so I’ll sum up quickly here.
 I keep 12-inch dowels in our calendar pocket for pointing and counting to the date.
 We use the same Pointing Sticks for our Learning Board.
 Read on to see more examples of how I use them.

-- Flashcards.
+- Flashcards

 I hope this one is a given; you need to actually put something to learn on your Learning Board.
-I’ll describe more fully down below what sort of cards I have on my board.

-- Decorative string.
+- Decorative String

 This one is totally optional and I only recently added it to my board, but I love the extra color and formality it adds.
 I used this cute string I had on hand and pinned it to outline my various flashcards.

-- A storage box.
+- A Storage Box

 I use a basic, plastic Sterilite box to store all my extra supplies in.
-Inside are all the extra flashcards, “Build a Pattern” paper strips and stickers, extra pushpins, calendar pieces (unused holidays and month names), and a pencil for marking the backs of certain flashcards (read below to see which ones and why).
+Inside are all the extra flashcards, “Build a Pattern” paper strips and stickers, extra pushpins, extra calendar pieces (unused holidays and month names), and a pencil for marking the backs of certain flashcards (read below to see which ones and why).
 I pull this box out every Monday to update the board.

 What’s on Our Learning Board